TykTechnologies/tyk-demo/deployments/k8s-operator/README.md

 ### Configuration

-No manual configuration needed!
+No manual configuration needed.
 The script automatically sets up secrets for the Operator using the Tyk Demo credentials, providing the Operator with the information it needs to synchronise data via the Tyk Dashboard API.

 In the event that your Tyk Demo credentials change, run `./scripts/setup-operator-secrets.sh` and restart the Operator container.
 This avoids having to rebootstrap the whole deployment.